 Psalm 63:1 tells us to seek Him early.
 The first thing we should do when we awaken in the morning is seek Him.
-Seeking Him and listening for His voice gives us the direction and answers we need for the problems we’re bound to face during the day.
+Seeking Him and listening for His voice gives us the direction and answers we need for the daily problems we’re bound to face.
 God prepares His people.
-He will give you the perfect scripture in the morning for something you may not face until the afternoon.
+He will provide you with the perfect scripture in the morning for something you may not encounter until the afternoon.
 So make sure you seek Him early to get the help you need to face the day.

 Talk to Him in Prayer

 Philippians 4:6-7 reminds us to take everything to God in prayer.
 EVERYTHING, not just what we classify as the big things.
 I go to God about menstrual cramps, headaches, financial problems, my husband, children, grandchildren, church…EVERYTHING.
 I talk to Him about my job and the amount of stress I often feel.
-I ask Him for wisdom and strength to accomplish the things that are on my plate.
-I also ask Him to help me weed out the things that He hasn’t graced me to do.
+I ask Him for wisdom and strength to accomplish the things on my plate.
+I also ask Him to help me weed out what He hasn’t graced me to do.
 I urge you to do the same thing.
-You aren’t superwoman.
-You can’t do everything but you can certainly pray about everything.
+You aren’t a superwoman.
+You can’t do everything, but you can certainly pray about everything.

 Talk to Someone

 I love James 5:16.
-I know the verse says to “Confess your faults one to another…,” but I confess, not only my faults, but frustrations, aches, and pains to people I trust.
+I know the verse says to “Confess your faults one to another…,” but I confess my faults and frustrations, aches, and pains to people I trust.
 I’ve picked up my phone and spoken to my Pastor about difficult co-workers.
 I’ve asked for prayer about my job, marriage, children, and any important decisions I need to make.
 The next part of James 5:16 says, “…and pray one for another, that ye may be healed.”
-Quite frankly, holding everything in isn’t healthy and many of us need to be healed from the frustration and stress that we’re experiencing.
+Quite frankly, holding everything in isn’t healthy, and many of us need to be healed from the frustration and stress we’re experiencing.
 So, find that person you can talk to and talk with them.
 Talking with a trusted friend is a great way to relieve stress and get the answers you need.